RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README_old.md

 ### Timesync and Offset Model

-The _timesync_data property of Station contains information about the clock synchronization.
+The timesync_analysis property of Station contains information about the clock synchronization.
-The information is stored as a TimeSync object.
+The information is stored as a TimeSyncAnalysis object.

-The TimeSync class summarizes the timing information of the station.
+The TimeSyncAnalysis class has a few properties and functions that summarize the timing information of the station.

-These are the accessible properties of the class:
-1. `arrow_dir`: string; the directory to save the TimeSync data to.
-Defaults to "." (current directory)
-2. `arrow_file`: string; the name of the JSON file to save the TimeSync data to.
-Do not include the extension when setting.
-    Defaults to "timesync".

-These are the functions that retrieve the data:
-1. `best_latency()`: Returns the best (lowest) latency of the station
+1. get_best_latency(): Returns the best (lowest) latency of the station
-2. `latencies()`: Returns a numpy.array of all latencies of the station
+2. get_latencies(): Returns a numpy.array of all latencies of the station
-3. `mean_latency()`: Returns the mean of the latencies
-4. `latency_std()`: Returns the standard deviation of the latencies
+3. latency_stats: StatsContainer; the statistics (mean, std deviation and variance) of the latencies
-5. `best_latency_index()`: Returns the position of the best latency in the exchanges
-6. `best_offset()`: Returns the best offset of the station
+4. get_best_offset(): Returns the best (corresponding to best latency) offset of the station
-7. `offsets()`: Returns a numpy.array of all offsets of the station
+5. get_offsets(): Returns a numpy.array of all the offsets of the station
-8. `mean_offset()`: Returns the mean of the offsets
-9. `offset_std()`: Returns the standard deviation of the offsets
+6. offset_stats: StatsContainer; the statistics of the offsets
-10. `sync_exchanges()`: Returns the timesync exchanges of the station as 6 arrays.
-Each array is the same length.
-   The order of the arrays is a1, a2, a3, b1, b2, b3
-11. `data_start_timestamp()`: Returns the first timestamp of the data
+7. sample_rate_hz: float; the audio sample rate in hz of the station, default np.nan
+8. timesync_data: list of TimeSyncData; the TimeSyncData being analyzed, default empty list
-12. `data_end_timestamp()`: Returns the last timestamp of the data
+9. station_start_timestamp: float; the timestamp of when the station became active, default np.nan
-13. `offset_model()`: Returns the OffsetModel used to calculate offset of the station at a given point in time.
-    See below for more information about OffsetModel
+10. offset_model: OffsetModel; model used to calculate offset of the station at a given point in time, default empty model See below for more information about OffsetModel
-14. `to_json_file(file_name: Optional[str] = None)`: Save the TimeSync object to a json file and the data as a parquet.
-    If `file_name` is not specified, uses the TimeSync's `arrow_file` property.
-Returns the path to the file if successful.
-15. `from_json_file(file_path: str)`: Returns a TimeSync object using the information specified in the JSON file named `file_path`

 OffsetModel is the primary source for information used to correct the Station's timestamps.